 Barclays is a member of the FDIC, so all accounts opened with them are insured up to $250,000 or $500,000 for joint accounts.

-To give this offer some context, the current national average for a savings account sits at just 0.07% APY currently.
+To give this offer some context, the current national average for a savings account and a money market account sit at just 0.40% and 0.59%, respectively, according to FDIC data.

 You’ll need a few basic things to get started with your account.
 Here is the information Barclays will require: